--> Palm Springs Celebrates Pride Throughout the Year - Visit Palm Springs tag-img

 lgbtq logo

-During Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex (LGBTQI+) Pride Month of June, we reflect on the progress we have made in the fight for justice, inclusion, and equality.
+During Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ+) Pride Month in June, we reflect on the progress we have made in the fight for justice, inclusion, and equality.

-This month, we honor the resilience of LGBTQI+ people, who are fighting to live authentically and freely.
-We reaffirm our belief that LGBTQI+ rights are human rights.
-And we recommit to delivering protections, safety, and equality to LGBTQI+ people and families.
+We honor the resilience of LGBTQ+ people fighting to live authentically and freely.
+We reaffirm our belief that LGBTQ+ rights are human rights.
+And we recommit to delivering protection, safety, and equality to LGBTQ+ people and families.

-“It celebrates diversity, inclusivity and creates a platform for individuals and organizations to share and raise awareness of issues that are important to them.”
+“It celebrates diversity and inclusivity and creates a platform for individuals and organizations to share and raise awareness of issues that are important to them.”
 That is a quote from Ron deHarte, CEO of Greater Palm Springs Pride.
-As a Co-President of the U.S. Association of Prides, deHarte intimately understands the significance of the event and helps to root its legacy in the landscape of Palm Springs.
+As a Co-President of the U.S. Association of Prides, deHarte intimately understands the event’s significance and helps root its legacy in Palm Springs’s landscape.

 shag pride poster 2021